PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/7_ui.md

     console.log('Transfer sent with hash', hash);
 });
 ```
-At the beginning of the function, we read the content of the two input fields.
-Next, we generate the keys of our Alice user.
+At the beginning of the function, we'll read the content of the two input fields.
+Next, we'll generate the keys of our Alice user.
 Of course, usually, you wouldn’t hard-code the user into your application.
 This is just for testing.
-Finally, we create the transaction, sign it, and send it.
+Finally, we'll create the transaction, sign it, and send it.

 <img src="./images/ui_2.png" width="400px">